Learn more here.

 Turning off our customers’ power is not something we take lightly, but Public Safety Power Shutoffs are one of the ways we can better ensure the safety of the public, our customers and our employees.

-The Santa Ana Wildfire Threat Index is a predictive model that helps fire agencies and the public determine the wildfire threat during a high wind event.
-Users can see this real-time information about weather conditions to help understand the threat of wind-promoted wildfires.
+The Santa Ana Wildfire Threat Index is a predictive model created in partnership with the U.S. Forest Service and the University of California, Los Angeles.
+This index helps fire agencies and the public prepare for a wildfire threat during a high wind event.
+Users can see this information about weather conditions in real-time to help understand the threat of wind-driven wildfires.

 Winds are either not expected, will not contribute to significant fire activity.